PAMIS celebrated its 30th anniversary in 2022!

-In these 25 years we have grown from very small beginnings to a well-established and valued part of the voluntary sector in Scotland.
+In this time we have grown from very small beginnings to a well-established and valued part of the voluntary sector in Scotland.

 In 1992 with a small starter grant and one unpaid member of staff (Loretto Lambe) PAMIS was launched.
 Working alongside Loretto, James Hogg, Chair of PAMIS also devoted his life to supporting people with learning disabilities and complex health care needs until their retirement in 2014.
 The vision even then was one in which people with profound and multiple learning disabilities and their families were at the heart of PAMIS’ work.
 With Scottish Executive funding the family support services was established.
 These services are still at the heart of realising our mission, and it is around them we have developed the wise range of initiatives demonstrated throughout our website.